-Generally, we each did our own thing, together.
+Generally, we each did our own thing together.
 John had his stuff.
 I had mine.
 Doc had his.
 If you wanted something explained, you asked.
-But at the end, we all had our private rituals that resonated at our own frequencies.
+But in the end, we all had our private rituals that resonated at our own frequencies.
 Which, given enough whiskey and tobacco, could turn into beautiful harmonies by dawn.
 I can’t say with certainty that we had anything to do with it, but the sun always did keep rising.

 I haven’t celebrated a cardinal day up at the farm in years, but it’s in me now at my core, and I’ve got John and Doc to thank for that.
 You never know what you’ll discover when you spend your nights around a campfire with a family-practice dentist who also happens to be a foul-mouthed, chain-smoking druid and his grinning, raised-finger-to-the-world son.

 Up at the cabin is also where I first heard about the Chilkoot Trail.
-The story of the Chilkoot is in equal parts a story of adventure, struggle, loss and redemption — which is convenient, as it was presented to John and me as a metaphor for understanding the purpose of human existence.
+The story of the Chilkoot is in equal parts a story of adventure, struggle, loss, and redemption — which is convenient, as it was presented to John and me as a metaphor for understanding the purpose of human existence.
 The primary poet of that trail was a man named Robert W. Service, though others like Jack London wrote about the travails as well.
 Here’s the opening stanza of Service’s The Cremation of Sam McGee.
-The first time I heard it, Doc was reciting solo, but not too long thereafter, the three of us would all charge through it together.
+The first time I heard it, Doc was reciting solo, but not too long thereafter, the three of us would charge through it together.

 The first time I heard those lines, I was sitting at the table in the cabin, fiddling around with a kerosene lamp.
 A full moon was reflecting a bone-white light inside the room.
 It was the late 1980s, on a crisp fall evening.
 John and I were likely home for Thanksgiving break from Syracuse.
 I asked Doc who wrote it, and that question started the engine on a story that would become central to my life over the coming decades.
-But to get it, first you need a little history.
+But to get it, first, you need a little history.

 In the fall of 1896, gold was discovered in Canada’s far northwestern Yukon Territory, near the town of Dawson City.
 Lots of it.
 News of the discovery made its way to the other prospectors in the region shortly thereafter, and they flooded into the creeks around Dawson to stake their claims.
 By the next spring, when a few million dollars worth of the metal made it to the ports in Seattle and San Francisco, one of the largest gold rushes in the history of the world, The Klondike — so named for a tributary of the Yukon River where the gold was first discovered — was off and running.

 The Yukon was a forbidding and distant place at the end of the 19th Century.
 Dawson City, the destination point for the gold rushers, is just 150 miles shy of the Arctic Circle.
-That far north the ground is in permafrost; they generally schedule summer between noon and three on the second Wednesday of July, so as not to disturb the natural order of things.
+That far north, the ground is in permafrost; they generally schedule summer between noon and three on the second Wednesday of July so as not to disturb the natural order of things.
 Still, the gold was tempting enough to send a few hundred thousand men and women thronging over the mountain passes and down the Yukon River in the following two years.
-None of the routes (the All Canada, the White Pass, the All Water and the Chilkoot Trail) were easy, but by far most popular was the Chilkoot.
+None of the routes (the All Canada, the White Pass, the All Water, and the Chilkoot Trail) were easy, but by far most popular was the Chilkoot.

 By the early summer of 1897, Canadian authorities realized that if they didn’t do something, the Yukon was going to see mass starvation come winter.
 So they set Mounties at all the passes to control the flow of cheechakos (tenderfeet, or greenhorns, in Athabaskan) entering British Columbia on their way north.
-There wasn’t a chance that the wild remotes of the Yukon could provide for so many folks from Seattle, Cincinnati, Chicago, Los Angeles, London or Louisville.
+There wasn’t a chance that the wild remotes of the Yukon could provide for so many folks from Seattle, Cincinnati, Chicago, Los Angeles, London, or Louisville.
 But the Mounties couldn’t stop them, either; it was and remains an open border.
 So a decision was made to require that any man or woman entering Canada on their way to the Klondike would need to carry at least “one ton of goods” on their backs.

 This, obviously, presented a problem for the prospectors.
-But it was the law and the Mounties had guns, so all of those gold rushers needed to hump the 2000 pounds of goods up and over the trail.
+But it was the law, and the Mounties had guns, so all of those gold rushers needed to hump the 2000 pounds of goods up and over the trail.
 The only way to do that was by getting a kit together in the Alaskan boom towns of Skagway or Dyea.
-From there the prospectors set forth, a mile at a time, with as much weight as they could carry.
+From there, the prospectors set forth, a mile at a time, with as much weight as they could carry.

 Though many started solo, no one made it to Dawson alone.
-Each individual needed to join a team of prospectors, for protection if nothing else.
+Each individual needed to join a team of prospectors for protection if nothing else.
 They had to do their own work, but they did it together.
 Each hopeful miner would lug 100 pounds of gear a mile at a time, then lay a cache and return the mile for one more load.
 Thus, for every mile traveled, the men on the Chilkoot would have to walk forty: twenty laden with sinew-straining packs on the outbound mission; twenty in numb exhaustion on the return trip to gather more goods.

 It took months for those men to move the 33 miles over the Chilkoot.
-And at the pass it snowed 40 to 70 feet in the winter.
+And at the pass, it snowed 40 to 70 feet in the winter.
 Then, once they made it over the Coastal Range mountains, the teams of prospectors had to build themselves boats with logs harvested from the forest surrounding the headwaters of the Yukon River.
 Then, after that, they had a 700-mile float downstream, facing rapids that could, at several points on the journey, make wet matchsticks of all their hopes and dreams.

 There are chilling stories about a preferred means of suicide that developed in the winter of 1897 along the Chilkoot.
 When all was lost, a man would write a final letter to his loved ones back home, then trudge through the snow some 50 feet off the trail, pin the letter to the inside of his coat, and lash himself to a tree in hopes that after the snows melted in the spring, his body would be high enough off the ground to not be eaten by wolves.
 Then he’d stick his gun in his mouth and end it, once and for all.

-Over the two years of the Klondike Gold Rush (in 1898 a fresh strike was discovered in Nome, diverting the gold rushers elsewhere), nearly half a million people attempted the journey.
+Over the two years of the Klondike Gold Rush (in 1898, a fresh strike was discovered in Nome, diverting the gold rushers elsewhere), nearly half a million people attempted the journey.
 But, when it came to the gold, it all turned out to be for naught.
-By the time that even the first of the cheechakos made it to Dawson, all of the productive stakes had been claimed.
-The sourdoughs who lived way up north got there first, so not a one of those folks who hiked the Chilkoot ever even got a taste of gold.
+By the time even the first of the cheechakos made it to Dawson, all of the productive stakes had been claimed.
+The sourdoughs who lived way up north got there first, so not one of those folks who hiked the Chilkoot ever even got a taste of gold.

 In the summer of 1994, John and I decided that, after hearing about the Chilkoot since we were teenagers, it was high time to go climb the bastard.
 I’d just finished my second year of teaching Social Studies in Brooklyn.
 John had just graduated from dental school and was to join Doc’s practice in the fall.
 We had about seven weeks to kill, so we packed up his truck and headed west.
-Our plan to reach the Chilkoot, such as it was, involved driving cross-country, making it to the Pacific Ocean and then turning right.
+Our plan to reach the Chilkoot, such as it was, involved driving cross-country, making it to the Pacific Ocean, and then turning right.

 The trip out west took a few weeks and involved several 48-hour driving jags where we drank endless cups of coffee, burned through the entire Social Distortion discography half a dozen times, learned to pee into empty bottles of Sunny-D in order to “save time,” and hung out for a few days in Colorado with our buddy Sean.
 We camped out most nights, including one towards the end of the trip on a beach outside of Tillamook, Oregon.